kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/ota_os_fw_update_prerequisites.md

         ![try_it_parameters](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/images/prereqs_try_it_parameters.png)

-    1. Please wait approximately 30 minutes for the Azure Feature Control registration to complete.
-Once this is complete, proceed to the next step.
+    **WARNING**: please wait at least 20 minutes for the Azure Feature Control registration to complete before proceeding to the next step.
+Otherwise, you will receive an error when attempting to register the ADU resource provider (below).

-1. Register the ADU resource provider within your subscription.
+1. Register the ADU resource provider within your subscription. **Do NOT proceed with this step until the Azure Feature Control registration is complete.
+This may take at least 20 minutes after clicking "Run" in the previous step.**

     1. Open the [Azure portal](https://ms.portal.azure.com/#home).